mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 - as a user I want to call `commitMetablock` when a new metablock in the consensusCogateway has been confirmed

-- as a user I want to call `anchorStateRoot(metachaindId, number)` when SelfProtocore has increased the dynasty of Self, such that OriginProcotore finalisations at lower dynasty can be anchored into OriginAnchor.
+- as a user I want to call `observeBlock(metachaindId, rlpBlockHeader)` when SelfProtocore has increased the dynasty of Self, such that OriginProcotore finalisations at lower dynasty can be anchored into OriginObserver.

 ---